Start page

 Ingush ča' šij kxo’ di’ pxi’ jalx vorh barh ijs itt

-Careful examination of the table makes it possible to detect some patterns that can be a starting point for finding the logic of formation of numerals in the Nostratic languages:
+Careful examination of the table makes it possible to detect some patterns that can be a starting point for finding the logic of the formation of numerals in the Nostratic languages:

-2. Some Indo-European and Dravidian languages have similar words for the number one: Lat ūnus, (Gr οινοσ), Ger ein etc – Tulu onji, Tamil onru, Malayalam onnu, etc.
+2. Some Indo-European and Dravidian languages have similar words for the number one: Lat ūnus, (Gr οινοσ), Ger ein, etc – Tulu onji, Tamil onru, Malayalam onnu, etc.

 3. There is some similarity in even numerals: Indo-European *quetwor “four” (Latin quattuor, An.
 Ind. catvara, slav. četyre, etc.) – Hung. kettő, Khanty kät, Mansi kit, Erzia kavto “two", Komi kvajt, Udm kuat ', Khanty kut, Erzya kota, etc. "six"; PIE *seks “six" (Latin sex, Ger sechs, Slav. šestĭ, lit. šeši, etc.) – Turkic. sekiz “eight”, Hebrew šeš ”six”; Hebrew arba “six" – Georgian rva “eight” – Telugu aaru “six”.
 However, the most expressive is the likeness of Finno-Ugric and the Dravidian word for the number four: Fin. neljä, Erzia nile, Mansi nila, etc. – Malayalam nālu, Telugu naalugu, Tulu nāl etc.